pierky/bgp-large-communities-playground/gobgp/README.md

 This image is based on the master branch of [GoBGP](https://github.com/osrg/gobgp).
 It `EXPOSE`s port 179 and mounts host's directory `./gobgp` in the container's `/etc/gpbgp` directory; here the `gobgp.conf` is used to give `gobgpd` the startup configuration and `log` is used by the daemon to write its log.

-It has been created to run a playground to tests Large BGP Communities: https://github.com/pierky/large-bgp-communities-playground
+It has been created to run a playground to test BGP Large Communities: https://github.com/pierky/bgp-large-communities-playground

 # Disclaimer